 The military veteran investigators I have known in the past have been very loyal and dedicated to the companies that employ them.
 Those companies are lucky to have those investigators working for them.
 Quality investigators can be hard to come by.

 Military veterans don’t enter the private investigation job pool with bad habits or bad attitudes formed from other investigative companies.
 Soldiers are always training in one way or another and typically there is a quick learning curve.

 If there is any trait that is critical as a private investigator is being able to adapt to different situations, especially if you conduct surveillance.
 Soldiers are always adapting to new environments and new situations.
 Adapting quickly in the military can be the difference between completing an objective or the difference between life and death.

-Surveillance investigators in particular adapt ever day to different environments and situations.
+Surveillance investigators, in particular, adapt every day to different environments and situations.
 Investigators go new places and deal with new people every day.
 This is yet another reason why veterans make good private investigators.